OpenVTx/OpenVTx/README.md

 Currently SA is fully implemented and test against [Rev. 09](https://www.team-blacksheep.com/tbs_smartaudio_rev09.pdf).
 To date IMRC has not released a protocol standard and implementation is based on information found within Betaflight.

+# Features

+**Race Mode** - When at a race event and using pitmode on a switch with Betaflight, select the RCE VTx power level.
+It will force pitmode on boot and only use 25mW.

 # Currently Supported VTx
 - [EWRF E7082VM V1 & V2](https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20210125211126&SearchText=EWRF+E7082VM) - Max output power of [+500mW](img/EWRF_E7082VM_500mW.jpg).